The 5 Best Secured Credit Cards

 Since Capital One may extend you a credit line in excess of your deposit, it will consider the applicant’s ability to pay before acceptance.
+Your minimum security deposit gets you a $200 credit line.
 This card’s standard interest rate is 22.9% variable APR, and there is a $29 annual fee.
 Like all Capital One cards, there are no foreign transaction fees.
-Cardholders gain free access to a credit score, credit report, and credit tips using Credit Tracker.
+This card also comes with the Capital One® Credit Tracker, a tool that gives you free access to your monthly credit score and credit tips.

-This secured card comes with many of the benefits of a standard credit card including car rental insurances and retail purchase protection.
-In addition, Citi places cardholder’s deposits in an interest-earning account.
+With this secured card, Citi places cardholder’s deposits in an interest-earning account.
 The standard interest rate is equal to the Prime Rate plus 14.99%, and there is a $29 annual fee for this card.
 Unfortunately, Citibank says that it does not automatically accept all applications for this card.